What is Loan Origination?

-A mortgage originator is the original lender to approve a mortgage.
-Mortgage originators are defined as any individual or institution that works with a borrower to complete a mortgage transaction.
-This can be a mortgage banker (or simply the bank as an entity) or a mortgage broker, depending on the method the borrower chose to use.
+The mortgage originator is the original lender that approves a mortgage.
+Mortgage originators are defined as an individual or institution that works with a borrower to process and complete a mortgage transaction.
+A mortgage originator might be a mortgage banker (or the bank that person works for) or a mortgage broker.
+This can depend on the type of loan the borrower chose to pursue.

 Loan Origination Fees

 To cover the costs of processing the borrower’s application for a new loan, most lenders require upfront compensation.
 This is similar to a commission for processing the loan.
 This sum of money is called the origination fee.
 Lenders typically charge somewhere in the range of 0.5% to 1% of the total loan amount as the origination fee.